Last updated on January 16th, 2023 at 10:09 pm

 If the command is not installed already, you can install it with your specific package manager.
 See the man pages for comprehensive description.

-That is all about measuring disk Input Output on Linux.
 You should now be able to determine I/O disk statistics.
 Be sure to check the man pages for all these commands.
-Thank you for reading.